priyadharshini1711/react_googlesheets/README.md

 ## Setup
 - clone or download the project.
-- run the command npm i
+- run the command npm i.
-- create profile in sheet best api and get your own API key
+- create profile in sheet best api and get your own API key.
+- run command npm run start to view the website.